Sisteem/libft/README.md

 42projects:
-The aim of this project is to code a C library regrouping usual functions + ft_printf (recode of stdio.h/printf)
+The aim of this project is to code a C library regrouping usual functions.